Sadgit-HL/D2eMap/README.md

 Map tool for Descent 2nd edition (designed by Vitezslav)

 - all monster cards and tokens updated to current versions
-- added missing Dark Minotaurs and Crow Hags
+- missing Dark Minotaurs and Crow Hags added
-- converted Blood Apes to 2x2 base, added corresponding token
+- Blood Apes converted to 2x2 base
 - all hero cards and tokens updated to current versions
-- added CK heroes and corresponding tokens for which no new version exists
+- CK heroes and corresponding tokens for which no new version exists added
-- deleted all other CK related stuff
+- all other CK related stuff deleted
-- corrected typos
+- typos corrected